 In particular, as is more fully discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies," we recognize contract revenue using the percentage-of-completion method.
 A significant portion of our work is performed on a fixed-price or lumpsum basis.
 The balance of our work is performed on variations of cost reimbursable and target price approaches.
 Contract revenue is accrued based on the percentage that actual costs-to-date bear to total estimated costs.
 We utilize this cost-to-cost approach as we believe this method is less subjective than relying on assessments of physical progress.
-We follow the guidance of the American Institute of Certified Public Accounting for Performance of Construction-Type and Certain Production-Type Contracts, for accounting policies relating to our use of the percentage-of-completion method, estimating costs, revenue recognition.
-Under the cost-to-cost approach, while the most widely recognized method used for percentage-of-completion accounting for contracts.
+We follow the guidance of the American Institute of Certified Public Accountants ("AICPA") Statement of Position 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts, for accounting policies relating to our use of the percentage-of-completion method, estimating costs, revenue recognition, combining and segmenting contracts and unapproved change order/claim recognition.
+Under the cost-to-cost approach, while the most widely recognized method used for percentage-of-completion accounting, the use of estimated cost to complete each contract is a significant variable in the process of determining income earned and is a significant factor in the accounting for contracts.
 The cumulative impact of revisions in total cost estimates during the progress of work is reflected in the period in which these changes become known.
-Due to the various estimates in our contract accounting, actual results could differ from those estimates, which may result in a reduction or reversal of previously recorded revenue and profit.
+Due to the various estimates inherent in our contract accounting, actual results could differ from those estimates, which may result in a reduction or reversal of previously recorded revenue and profit.